Amit-Ranjan22/Tmdb-Movie-App/README.md

 **User Story**<br>
 As a person who always turn towards movies or tv-shows as a source of entertainment,<br>
-I want  : to have a single platform which provides the movies and tv-shows list<br>
+I WANT  : to have a single platform which provides the movies and tv-shows list<br>
 So THAT : I am able to decide which movie or show to watch based on its overview, rating and
           available trailer.
 I should be able to search the movie with kea-word and genre.